Best Facial Cleanser for Aging Skin: Ultimate Guide

 • Not Rinsing Thoroughly: Leftover cleanser can lead to irritation or clogged pores.

-• Using Overly Stripping Cleansers: If your skin feels tight or “squeaky clean,” switch to a gentler, more hydrating formula.
+• Using Overly Stripping Cleansers: If skin feels tight or “squeaky clean,” switch to a gentler, more hydrating formula.

 Frequently Asked Questions About Facial Cleansers for Aging Skin